-Why have you chosen McCourt?
+Why did you choose McCourt?
 I chose McCourt primarily for the professors and the location.
 The ability to intern on the Senate Finance Committee, the ACLU, and the World Bank all during my first year at McCourt has been a critical component of applying my degree to the real world.
-Most other degree programs give you access to D.C. institutions only during one summer, whereas at Georgetown you can potentially complete five different internships.
+Most other degree programs give you access to DC institutions only during one summer, whereas at Georgetown you can potentially complete five different internships.
 I have also enjoyed learning from top practitioners in the fields of health, labor, and economic policy.
 Many of these professors were key parts of their respective agencies and their knowledge is invaluable in the study of public policy.

 Undergraduate Degree and University: Political Science and Linguistics.
 New York University.